 Photo by Diana Polekhina on Unsplash.

+Needle fear is not the same as needle phobia.
 Needle fear refers to the anxiety and avoidance of procedures that use needles.
-In contrast, needle phobia is defined as a psychiatric disorder which is anxiety out of proportion to the threat according to the Diagnostic and Statistical Manual of Mental Disorders .
-This condition is caused by a vasovagal response, often diphasic, and can result in serious consequences such as respiratory disturbances, fainting, and even death [1, 3].
+Needle phobia is defined as a psychiatric disorder which is anxiety out of proportion to the threat according to the Diagnostic and Statistical Manual of Mental Disorders , This condition is caused by a vasovagal response, often diphasic, and can result in serious consequences such as respiratory disturbances, fainting, and even death [1, 3].
 These patients can be extremely hard to manage when they need to undergo needle procedures because they are usually misunderstood.
 If the healthcare professional managing the patient is not properly trained or educated on the subject, accidents can occur.

 In 1995, it was initially estimated that 10% of the general population present needle phobia .
 Nowadays, the prevalence estimation diverges considerably between the studies, ranging from 3.5% to 20% and consider both needle fear and needle phobia all together .
 A systematic review and meta‐analysis were recently performed to obtain more complete estimations of needle fear prevalence.
 Consistently with other studies [5, 6], it showed that the condition decreased with age and was more common in females than males.
 The prevalence was estimated to be 16% in adult patients, 20–30% in young adults, 20‐50% in adolescents and more than 50% for children .

 Additionally, needle phobia is very common in specific health conditions or procedures that require chronic exposure to needles such as cancer undergoing chemotherapy patients, individuals with diabetes and people undergoing routine dental procedures .
 Accordingly, managing needle phobic Type 1 diabetes mellitus patients for example, can be very challenging .